wompking/hattrick/README.md

 => [<variable name A>|<variable name B>]
 ```

 The first type of line moves values around, and the second type makes [hat pairs](https://github.com/wompking/hattrick/blob/main/README.md#hat-pairs).
-Hat Trick has **three data types**, being the number, the string, and the boolean:
+Hat Trick has **four data types**, being the number, the string, the boolean, and null:
 ```
 Number: 10
 Number: -10